dimaslanjaka/static-blog-generator/source/_posts/2017/07/How-to-create-Tabbed-Content-With-Read-More-Content-With-CSS-And-Jquery.md

 photos:
   - https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/2048px-No_image_available.svg.png
 description: Sometimes we want to make the posting page become more simple in displaying the content.
-excerpt: Sometimes we want to make the posting page become more simple in displaying the content.
 ---